 Are you feeling sad, lost or anxious?
-At Time to Talk, we offer a range of talking therapies that can help you feel better.
+At NHS West Sussex Talking Therapies (formerly Time to Talk), we offer a range of talking therapies that can help you feel better.
 Our friendly therapists can help you work through your problems and support you to live life to the fullest again.

-Time to Talk is a free NHS talking therapies service that can help you feel better.
+NHS West Sussex Talking Therapies is a free service that can help you feel better.

-You can sign up for Time to Talk if:
+You can sign up for this service if:

 For more information about who is eligible for our services, visit our where to find us page.

 We offer talking therapies and other services to help support your mental health.
 These include: